ViossaDiskordServer/viossadiskordserver.github.io/rules.md

 2. If it's understood, it's Viossa.
 3. The chats in the Viossa Only category are Viossa only.
 4. This server is SFW.
 No sexually explicit, gory, or violent content.
-5. Don't use hate speech.
+5. Respect one another and don't use hate speech.
-6. Respect each other
-7. Respect the rulings of the staff (@Yewald)
+6. Respect the rulings of the staff (@Yewald)
-8. Discussion of controversial topics (politics, war, etc.) should be directed to #polite, which requires the \@ike role.
+7. Discussion of controversial topics (politics, war, etc.) should be directed to #polite, which requires the \@ike role.

 ## 1: No translation
 Translation is not how we learn and teach Viossa.
 Instead, we teach using pictures, diagrams, video calls, and other aids to couple words to meaning.